Physical Properties of Metals and Non-Metals are

 Those item which do not allow the electricity to pass through them

-Non Metals like Wood and Plastic are bad conductors of electricity
+Non Metals like Wood and Plastic are used to make handles of utensils because

 So,they are used to make handles of screw drivers